solliancenet/azure-synapse-analytics-day/03-power-bi-integration.md

 **Important**:

-If you do not see a list of data fields under Fields follow the steps below for a fix.
+If you do not see a list of data fields under Fields, follow the steps below for a fix.

 1. Navigate to [www.powerbi.com](www.powerbi.com) on a new browser tab.
 Select **Sign In** and use the credential provided to you.

-2. Select `Workspaces` from the left menu and select the `PowerBIWorkspace` as shows in the screenshot.
+2. Select `Workspaces` from the left menu and select the `PowerBIWorkspace` as shown in the screenshot.

    ![Selecting the right workspace to work on](media/ex03-selecting-workspace.png "Selecting the right workspace to work on")